 Revitalizing Common Ground

-Established in 1841, Forsyth Park is the heart of Savannah, a landscape that has long reflected the city’s civic pride and sense of place.
-In 2020, the Trustees’ Garden Club commissioned Nelson Byrd Woltz Landscape Architects to lead the first comprehensive Master Plan in the park’s history, creating a vision to sustain its beauty, accessibility, and ecological health for generations to come.
+Established in 1841, Forsyth Park is at the heart of Savannah, closely linked to civic image and identity.
+NBW was commissioned to lead the first comprehensive Master Plan in the park's history, creating a vision to sustain its beauty, accessibility, and ecological health.

 A citywide engagement process invited thousands of Savannahians to share what they most cherish about the park and what they hope to see in its future.
 Their insights shaped a plan that honors the park’s historic framework while guiding thoughtful renewal.